sdss/python_template/docs/sphinx/index.rst

 * **docs**: The directory for Sphinx documentation and other docu-related files
 * **etc**: The directory containing your SDSS modulefile and other etc
 * **python**: Your new python package directory
+* **python/package_name/core**: A directory for high-level core classes used in your product.
+Contains a set of custom python Exceptions.
 * **python/package_name/etc**: An etc directory with text files that will be installed with the product.
 Contains a YAML configuration file that is ready by the package when imported.
 * **python/package_name/misc**: General-use tools, including a custom logger and colour printing routines.
 * **python/package_name/tests**: The directory containing the tests for the package.
 Includes a ``conftest.py`` file with basic configuration using `pytest <https://docs.pytest.org/en/latest/>`_.